Tominous/Minecraft_Skript-Server_System/README.md

 	When the player join, it load their inventory by the datas saved last time they left, illegal items that aren't whitelisted in the system won't be saved/loaded which can stop players from having it.

+# Top Damagers
+	Broadcast the top damagers when a entity get killed, good for setting up on bosses to reward players who participate in killing the boss.